A Jewish Argument against the Qur’an.

 1. “Therefore the Lord himself shall give you a sign: Behold, a VIRGIN shall conceive, and bear a son, and shall call his name Immanuel.”
 (Isaiah 7:14 – AV)

-The argument goes (from the Jewish) and the Atheist for that matter that if the Gospel writer ‘Matthew’ had been inspired and directed by the Holy Spirit, then he (Matthew) would not have relied upon the Jewish Septuagint for the source of his quote.
+The argument goes (from the Jews) and the atheists, for that matter, that if the Gospel writer ‘Matthew’ had been inspired and directed by the Holy Spirit, then he (Matthew) would not have relied upon the Jewish Septuagint for the source of his quote.

-Technically the word almah more than not was used of a young woman that could be married.
-Being a young unmarried woman was often understood that she was not married and thus, a virgin.
+Technically, the word almah more than not was used for a young woman that could be married.
+Being a young, unmarried woman, it was often understood that she was not married and thus, a virgin.

 The website: Jews for Jesus has the following to say: